cogswell-io/piano-jam-solo/README.md

       }
 ```

-Next you will copy the following to TODO 4 in the `Cogs` class:
+Next, copy the following to TODO 4 in the `unsubscribe` method of the `Cogs` class:
 ```
       // Get the set of CogsSubscription objects from the GambitSDKService.
       Set<CogsSubscription> subscriptions = cogsService.getSubscriptions();